mixmastamyk/console/docs/why.rst

 to be made to its until-now pathetic "console."
 Often still known as the "DOS Prompt" since it has been frozen that long.
-Vaguely analogous to today's virtual terminals, as a Yugo might compare to a classic BMW.
+Vaguely analogous to today's virtual terminals, as an AMC Gremlin, Pacer, or Ford Pinto might compare to a BMW.
 But now, it's supercharged with VT power.
 But, don't bother with it, it's kind of a waste of time.

-Why?
+Huh, why?
+Well,
-Now that `Windows Terminal <https://en.wikipedia.org/wiki/Windows_Terminal>`_ exists, I'd recommend that instead 1000%.
+now that `Windows Terminal <https://en.wikipedia.org/wiki/Windows_Terminal>`_ exists, I'd recommend that instead 1000%.
 Even though not currently complete, it is getting there quickly and much better than a "souped up Yugo."

-So, now all the top/extant platforms support ANSI escape sequences, again!
+So, now all the top/extant computing platforms support ANSI escape sequences, again!
 What's old is new… err, again.
+Add in Unicode, hyperlinks,
-Add in Unicode and millions of colors and it's now better than ever.
+and millions of colors and it's now better than ever.

 We need great command-line/TUI tools and that's where ``console`` fits in.